-B The throttle potentiometer wiring plug may cause problems if not connected securely.
+The throttle potentiometer wiring plug may cause problems if not connected securely.

-C Check the idle speed stepper motor wiring plug for security.
+Check the idle speed stepper motor wiring plug for security.

-Check that electrical connections are secure (with the ignition switched off) and spray them with a water dispersant spray like WD40 if you suspect a problem due to damp
+Check that electrical connections are secure (with the ignition switched off) and spray them with a water dispersant spray like WD40 if you suspect a problem due to damp one in the vehicle.

-Check the security and condition of the battery connections.
+D Check the security and condition of the battery connections.